kathiavf16/My_Data_Viz_Project/README.md

-# Exploratory Visualization 1: Should Travelers Avoid Flying Airlines That Have Had Crashes in the Past?
+# Data 73200 Final Portfolio: Should Travelers Avoid Flying Airlines That Have Had Crashes in the Past?

-## 1. Propectus
+## 1. Propectus - Exploratory Visualization

 #### Main Source of Information
 #### Link to article: https://fivethirtyeight.com/features/should-travelers-avoid-flying-airlines-that-have-had-crashes-in-the-past/